nurrizkirahmat/QA_BinarFGA/README.md

 3. User Bargain in Detail Product

 In the first test case, there is negative testing and positive testing.
 Apart from that, there is also a Test Suite and Bug Reporting of the tests that were run.
+File of Project in Katalon available in Master branch